ron-from-nl/TinyPass/README.md

 ### Groups

-Optionally Secrets can be members of a "Group" selected from a list.
-The group selection list is editable and non existing Groups are automatically added to the user's groups.
+Optionally, Secrets can be members of a "Group" selected from a list.
+The group selection list is editable and non-existent groups are automatically added to the user's groups, making group management a breeze.

 ### Search